bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 *Disclaimer:* This book is poorly named.
 While the introductory chapters discuss Extreme Programming (XP), the remaining chapters of the book have little to do with XP specifically and are only mildly related to Agile methods in general.
-In fact, the discussion in Chapter 20 on packaging issues (while it contains great material) runs contrary to more modern Agile approaches that use continuous integration (see [*Continuous Integration*](#continuous_integration_2007)).
-Unless a reader is specifically interested in Agile methods, I would suggest that they just skim through Chapters 1-6.
+In fact, the discussion in chapter 20 on packaging issues (while it contains great material) runs contrary to more modern Agile approaches that use continuous integration (see [*Continuous Integration*](#continuous_integration_2007)).
+Unless a reader is specifically interested in Agile methods, I would suggest that they just skim through chapters 1-6.
 I suspect that the majority of this book was written well before the Agile angle was decided on and the title was mainly a sales ploy to take advantage of the hot new term "Agile".
 Also, this book has many examples; some are helpful but most (at least for me) were beating a dead horse (i.e. I